Beyoğlu: Roads

 Parallel to İstiklal Avenue runs the wide bi-directional boulevard named Tarlabaşı Caddesi, which carries most of the traffic through the area and was constructed in the 1980s.
 The streets on either side of this road contain historic buildings and churches.
 The once cosmopolitan areas surrounding them have deteriorated.
 However, recent gentrification projects have seen some of the buildings restored.

 Istanbul's first beltway, the Kasımpaşa-Hasköy Tunnel, Piyalepaşa Avenue, Meclis-i Mebusan Avenue and Kulturuş Deresi Avenue are other major thoroughfares.

 Many Istanbul bus lines and the Istanbul Metrobus (only the Halıcıoğlu stop) provide transportation to the district.

 Rail transport

-A historic red tram on İstiklal Avenue.
+The Tünel was inaugurated on January 17, 1875, making it the second-oldest underground urban railway in the world after the London Underground which opened on January 10, 1863.
+It was originally powered by two 150 HP steam-power plants.
+Wagons were lit up with gas lamps due to the lack of electric power in that period.

 The Istanbul metro M2 line runs through the district via Taksim and Şişhane stations.
 The T1 tram line runs in the district between the Kabataş and Karaköy stops and the T2 nostalgic tram line runs on the Istiklal Avenue.
 Funicular lines F1 and Tünel also provide transport for the district.